 5) What are the main obstacles you faced / overcame when writing and publishing your book(s)?

 I had been writing another book, a Tolkien-esque fantasy journey tale, for about 25 years.
-But I wrote in fits and spurts “when the muse hit me”.
+But I wrote in fits and spurts when the ‘muse’ hit me.
 As a result, the initial chunk was written at one time.
 The next bits were written over the course of several years.
-I had another period of productivity and then several more years passed before I wrote again.
+Eventually, I had another period of productivity and then several more years passed before I wrote again.
 Along the way, the characters, tone, plot, and even the genre changed several times.

-When I turned 50, I was at 300+ pages of junk.
-I put that aside and started fresh with my historical, supernatural thrillers.
-I wrote one chapter a week for three months and had a finished story.
-I also had the outlines for two more books laid out.
+When I turned 50, I was at 300+ pages of junk so I put that aside and started fresh with my historical, supernatural thrillers.
+I wrote one chapter a week for three months until I had a finished story and the outlines for two more books laid out.
 The first book was published in July 2016, the second in January 2017, and the third in July 2017.
 All three were recorded as audiobooks as well.

 6) How do you promote/advertise your book(s)?

-I have tried numerous methods.
-My most successful has been vending at various gaming and literary conventions.
+After trying numerous methods, my most successful has been vending at various gaming and literary conventions.
 Almost all of my sales have been in person.
 Online, I have pursued Facebook, Twitter, Amazon, and Goodreads ads with minimal results.

 7) How did you celebrate the incredible achievement of your first book being published?

 I bought a display case where I will keep a copy of every edition of every book I produce.